Monstrose Apple Cactus, etc., etc.

 My new Cereus repandus var. monstrose measured 5 1/2” tall x 3 3/8” wide.
 It is in a 3 1/4” wide x 3” tall pot.
 I think it has a ways to go before it needs repotting but I will check the roots later.
 I bought four cacti and two succulents in all and they were soaking wet…

-I think this Cereus repandus var. monstrose is going to make a great addition to my cactus collection.
+I think this new Cereus repandus f. monstruosus is going to make a great addition to my cactus collection.

 Once the temperatures warmed up I moved the potted plants from the house back outside again for the summer.

 I moved most of my plants to the front porch on July 4 then later I moved the cactus to the back porch.
-I will probably move the cactus to the front porch at some point.
+We had a Japanese Beetle invasion and the location the potted plants were in completely changed.
+Two of the main reasons I moved the plants was because the light completely changed plus the beetles were beginning to sample the plants…

 I will continue adding more photos and information as time goes by.